HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 **Bundle**
 {:.no_toc}

 A `Bundle` is a FHIR resource that groups resources into a single instance, which is ideal for messaging with CDS Hooks, storing a collection of resources obtained on CDS Discovery, and providing flexibility in using the collections as a persistent instance.
-PDDI CDS implementors MUST use the bundle resource for certain `context` elements and all `prefetch` resources.
-For each prefetch template query, a `Bundle` MUST be created to group the resources.
+PDDI CDS implementors SHOULD use the bundle resource for certain `context` elements and all `prefetch` resources.
+For each prefetch template query, a `Bundle` SHOULD be created to group the resources.
 A prefetch element MAY contain several `Bundle` resources with several other resources grouped within.

 #### FHIR Server Request
 {:.no_toc}

 A FHIR server request by the CDS service is necessary in the event the request `prefetch` element is empty.
-While the `prefetch` element is OPTIONAL, it MUST NOT be partially fulfilled.
+While the `prefetch` element is OPTIONAL, it SHOULD NOT be partially fulfilled.
 The post-hoc FHIR server query is performed at the parse and pre-process phase shown in Figure 4.
-To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) MUST be provided in the CDS Hooks request.
+To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) SHOULD be provided in the CDS Hooks request.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 4: Basic – Parse and Pre-process CDS Hooks request </strong></figcaption>